mysdiir/Zelda-OoT-Item-Tracker/README.md

 # Zelda-OoT-Item-Tracker
-Devlog:

-2022-03-08:<br>
+<b>Devlog</b>:

+<i>2022-03-08:</i><br>
 - Migrating to GitGHub <br>
 - Redoing GUI due to XML Code Problems <br>
 - Adding items
-- changing file structrure to following basics: <br>
+- changing file structure to following basics: <br>
-			differentiate controller classes in frontend and backend controller and focus on less dependencies in between those two classes as possible
+            - separate controller classes in frontend and backend controller and focus on fewer dependencies in between those two classes as possible

+<i>2022-03-08:</i> <br>
+- finishing with adding child, adult and mixed items
+- no fixing necessary, all functions work as intended